GitLab FI

 andrepo.9RhwIP.2.bundle

-Create a clone of the repository from a full backup to a directoryrepo
+Create a clone of the repository from the full backup in therepo

-Move the full backup so that you can use the cycle:
+Move the full backup to use the loop:

 for bundle in repo.9RhwIP.*.bundle; do git -C repo remote set-url origin "${PWD}/${bundle}" git -C repo remote update done